paezha/mj-report/README.md

 *TODO*: If your format has options that can be set via document metadata, describe them.

-This would be nice!
-We still need a page with the information about the authors (affiliation, emails, etc.) Add hyperlinks to MJ.

 ## Example

 Below is an example of a document created using this template: